hasura/plugin-hub/README.md

 ## Plugin Integration
 To integrate a plugin with your Hasura instance:

 1. Add the plugin endpoint URL to your Hasura DDN configuration.
-Add the files at `./config/globals/metadata` to you supergraph's `globals/metadata` folder.
+Add the files at `./config/globals/metadata` to you supergraph's `globals/metadata` folder and merge the envMapping key of `./config/globals/subgraph.yaml` into your current `globals/subgraph.yaml`.
 2. Configure the Hasura DDN environment variables by adding the values at `./config/.env` to your supergraph's `.env` file.
 3. Build the supergraph and restart it.
 For local development the commands would be ```ddn supergraph build local & ddn run docker-start```
 4. Launch the `plugin-hub` with `docker compose up`.
 Or, alternatively, for local development you may want to add `<path-to-compose.yaml>` to the supergraph's root `compose.yaml/include`.
+Finally, as an alternative you can create an include statement in your supergraph's `compose.yaml` to point to the pluging hub's `compose.yaml` this start the service every time you start the supergraph.
 5. Launch the console, create a query, and add any of the documented variables.
 If you are creating a file - it will located at `./tmp` in the `plugin-hub` root.
 Or, you can download the file using `http://localhost:8787/files/<filename>`.

 ## Development